jaskaransarkaria/enki-website/README.md

 ## Site Images

-The site pulls optimized images from Imgix service.
-To add a file to Imgix you must add the properly named file to the connected Imgix "source" in google cloud storage.
+The site pulls optimized images from a public gcloud bucket.
+Everything in the bucket is cached for a year. we "bust" the cache using hashes generated on the server and stored in different places dependant on whether we are dealing with a category, product or tag.

 To upload images to products and categories, via a ui see this [service](https://github.com/jaskaransarkaria/enki-upload-photos)

 ## CI/ CD

-Travis CI handles the deployment pipeline deploying when a commit on master is tagged with the an incremented semver eg. v01.02.03
+Argo CD handles the deployment pipeline deploying when a commit on main is tagged with the an incremented semver eg. v01.02.03

 Once the deployment is initialised the container runs a pre-deployment hook to generate an upto date sitemap using `npm run sitemap-generator`.
 This also runs on a cron once a week early Wednesday morning.